FTL-Space-Warp/CivTFG-clientkit/README.md

 ### Tiers
-- The server has temporary locks, removing the crafting recipes for machine hulls above a certain tier You can view the currently locked tier by using the `/tier` command
+- The server has temporary locks, removing the crafting recipes for machine hulls above a certain tier You can view the currently locked tier and the progress towards the next one by using the `/tier` command
-- Removing a lock and progressing to the next tier requires sacrificing a certain number of materials Every player contributes materials to the same pool and the lock is removed for everyone upon     completion, regardles of who contributed
+- Removing a lock and progressing to the next tier requires sacrificing a certain number of materials using the `/tier submit` command
+  Every player contributes materials to the same pool and the lock is removed for everyone upon completion, regardles of who contributed
 - Manual action from a moderator and a server restart is still required for a lock to be removed upon completion
 ![progress](https://media.discordapp.net/attachments/1458169825078808670/1466203594251309056/image.png?ex=697dde41&is=697c8cc1&hm=a91e4d60b7845a66d5fecfcb2d314ac41b0cf7607d4c1ae189056c206d045ba5&=&format=webp&quality=lossless)

 ### Other